vignesh69420/servicenow-mcp/README.md

 - "Resolve incident INC0010001 with a note that the server was restarted"
 - "List all high priority incidents assigned to the Network team"
 - "List all active P1 incidents assigned to the Network team."

+#### Case Management Examples
+- "Create a new customer case for a billing issue"
+- "Update case CASE0012345 to set the priority to high"
+- "Show me details for case CASE0012345"
+- "List all open cases for account ACME"

 #### Service Catalog Examples
 - "Show me all items in the service catalog"